YatingMusic/ReaRender/docs/installation.md

 $ which python
 ```

 Depends on yout environment, the path might be different.
-Here are you two common scenarios:
+Here are two common scenarios:

 ##### For native python users: